InES-HPMM/cocotb-wrapper/README.md

 Now when we call the registered tests, every test will execute:

 1. the registered setup function
-2. The registered test function
+2. the registered test function
-3. The registered teardown function
+3. the registered teardown function

 until all the registered tests have been executed.
-Additionally, the a `test_id` signal within the DUT can be set to the test ID number.
-However, this requires your DUT to have a `test_id` signal.
-The `test_id` signal allows to distinguish tests more easily within the generated wave files, since all the tests will sequentially in one file.
+An additional `test_id` signal (preferrably with the type integer) within the DUT is set to the test ID number.
+This allows to distinguish tests more easily within the generated wave files, since all the tests are sequentially in one file.